 Bernard, P., Legrand, S., & Klein, O. (2015).
 From bodies to blame: Exposure to sexually objectifying media increases tolerance towards sexual harassment.
 Manuscript under revision.

 Allen, J., Gervais, S. J., Bernard, P., Klein, O. (2015).
 Overpowering objectifying contexts: Power moderates the effect of objectification on eating behavior.
-Manuscript under review.
+Manuscript in preparation.